keliaa1/keliaa1/README.md

 # 👋 Hi there, I'm Kelia!

 Welcome to my GitHub profile!
-I'm an aspiring full-stack developer, learner, cybersecurity enthusiasist and 3d designer from Rwanda.
+I'm a full-stack developer, learner, cybersecurity enthusiasist and 3d designer from Rwanda.

 ---